MicrosoftEdge/MSEdgeExplainers/LocalFolder/explainer.md

 * **Current version: this document**

 ## Introduction
 [UWP apps](https://learn.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide) often make use of the [`ApplicationData.LocalFolder`](https://learn.microsoft.com/en-us/uwp/api/windows.storage.applicationdata.localfolder) API for access to local storage.
-This API manages storage in a system file directory unique to the Package Family Name (PFN) of the installed app package.
-A UWP app distributed by the Microsoft Store may be replaced with a PWA app under the same PFN.
+This API manages storage in a system file directory unique to the [Package Family Name (PFN)](https://learn.microsoft.com/en-us/windows/apps/desktop/modernize/package-identity-overview#package-family-name) of the installed app package.
+A UWP app distributed by the [Microsoft Store](https://apps.microsoft.com/home) may be replaced with a PWA app under the same PFN.
 When this happens, existing files in the `LocalFolder` directory become inaccessible to the PWA.

 In this explainer, we propose a solution that allows Microsoft Store PWAs to read and delete files from the `LocalFolder` directory belonging to their PFN.
-This allows apps to provide a more seamless user experience after an update as well as reclaim storage space.
+This allows apps to provide a more seamless user experience after an update and to reclaim storage space.

-The proposed solution works by making use of the [Origin Private File System (OPFS)](https://web.dev/articles/origin-private-file-system) and the [File System Access API](https://wicg.github.io/file-system-access/).
-It exposes an app's LocalFolder file system directory as an entry in the app origin's OPFS root directory.
+The proposed solution works by making use of the [Origin Private File System (OPFS)](https://web.dev/articles/origin-private-file-system) and the [File System Access](https://wicg.github.io/file-system-access/) APIs.
+It exposes an app's `LocalFolder` file system directory as an entry in the app origin's OPFS root directory.

 ## Goals